sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

    provides a short-lived cloud access token that is available only for the duration of the job.

+An **IAM role** is AWS's way of defining a set of permissions and who is allowed to use them.
+A **JWT** (JSON Web Token) is the signed token Terraform Cloud presents to AWS to prove its identity.
+It works like a hall pass with a signature on it, one AWS can verify without calling anyone to check.

 # What does this post accomplish
 - Setup a root AWS account that is managed through terraform
 - Setup OIDC authentication with Terraform Cloud so it can talk to AWS